mozilla/fxa/packages/fxa-auth-server/docs/api.md

 This request will fail unless the account's email address has been verified.

+Clients should include a query parameter `?service=<service-name>` for metrics and validation purposes.
+The value of `<service-name>` should be `sync` when connecting to sync, or the OAuth client_id when connecting to an OAuth relier.

+If you do not specify a `service` parameter, or if you specify `service=sync`, this endpoint will assume the request is coming from a legacy Firefox sync client.
+If the sessionToken does not have a corresponding device record, one will be created automatically by the server.

 ___Parameters___

 * publicKey - the key to sign (run `bin/generate-keypair` from [browserid-crypto](https://github.com/mozilla/browserid-crypto))